 Dr. Toll returned to University and pursued post graduate studies in London, England graduating L.R.C.P and M.R.C.S. in 1912.
 Dr. Toll, his wife Stella and his daughter Helen returned to Canada on the 7th of December, 1912, aboard the Empress of Britain.
 Dr. Toll set up a medical practice in Chatham in January of 1913.
-His office was located at 268 King Street West.
-He advertised his medical practice in the 1914-1915 Vernons City of Chatham Directory.
+His office was located at 268 King Street West and he advertised his medical practice in the 1914-1915 Vernon’s City of Chatham Directory.

 In 1921 Dr. and Mrs. Toll and their daughter Helen resided at 36 Peel Street, in Simcoe, Ontario.

 Dr. Toll was drafted by the United States Army in 1942.
 According to the draft card, he resided at 130 Seventh Street in Monessen, Pennsylvania.
 He was 5’4″ tall, 120 lbs., with brown eyes, grey hair with a ruddy complexion.

 Dr. Toll died at Gemmell Hospital in Monessen, Pennsylvania on the 19th of November, 1948.
 At the time of his death, his residence was listed as the Grand Hotel on Donner Avenue in Monessen.
-His wife Stella was listed as his next-of-kin and Dr. Toll was buried in Toronto.
+His wife Stella was listed as his next-of-kin and Dr. Toll was buried at Mount Pleasant Cemetery in Toronto.

 Mrs. Toll and her daughter Helen, were last known to be residing at 51 Greenbook Drive in Toronto.
 Mrs. Toll died on the 1st of March, 1958.
 Their daughter Helen became a teacher.
 She died in 1979.